 Complementary and Alternative Therapies

 Work with your doctor to find remedies that are right for you.
-If you are pregnant, or thinking of becoming pregnant, do not use any CAM therapies unless directed to do so by your doctor.
+If you are pregnant, or thinking of becoming pregnant, DO NOT use any complementary and alternative therapies (CAM) therapies unless directed to do so by your doctor.

 Nutrition and Supplements